How to Be Camera Confident – Tips and Tricks for Teaching Online

 Ask for Help and Feedback

 All the online teaching companies that I have worked for have a support system.
 This support system should be there when you are teaching.
 So make sure it is minimized on your computer.
 I do this because I have come across many times that my student is not present or this is technical issues with the platform or students are having issues.
 It is so important to record or report these scenarios to your support group to avoid losing money or missing a students class.

 When I first started I was super nervous, however I always asked my support group from the company for help.
 Often they gave me pointers where I can improve and gave me ideas as well.
 This is very important to know what your mistakes are so that they do not happen again.
 It can be very nerve wrecking if your internet does not work.
-I know that if my internet is bad I lose a percentage of the class rate.
+I know that if my internet is bad I lose a percentage of the class rate and I am less camera confident.
 So be confident in your internet and make sure you check it before your lessons as well to avoid something like that from happening.

 How to Overcome Nerves

 I think the most important way to overcome my nerves is to always be prepared and be ready on time.
 For me if I am not prepared for my lessons and I am not on time.
 I feel overwhelmed and stressed for my classes.
 It is so important to take deep breaths and remember that these students are just as nervous as you are.
 Sometimes confidence can’t be given but you can take steps to calm your nerves.
 I usually dress up for my lessons to feel more confident.
 I thoroughly enjoy putting on mickey mouse ears or any other dress up props I have.
 My students love when I dress up.
 This makes them feel relaxed as well.